SageTheThird/Crypto-Buzz-Analyzer/README.md

 curl -X GET 'http://localhost:10000/getTweets?coin=BTC&sentiment=negative'
 ```

+## Credits

+This project is based on the [Twitter Crawler Template](https://github.com/GET-Store-CAT/twitter-crawler) provided by GET Store CAT and Koii.
+A big thank you to the creators and maintainers of the template for laying the groundwork for this project.

 ## Contribution

 Feel free to fork the project and submit pull requests for any enhancements or bug fixes.
 Please adhere to the existing coding style and commit message format.